 #2: Communicate with the Team

 Another way to motivate your team is to talk to them.
 Often, HR guides help run a truthful communication process to deliver critical messages about corporate culture, career growth, benefits, salaries, and so on.
+Working with an employee survey company to survey employees can help deliver key insights into what specific areas staff members require more clarification or communication.

 Communication brings multiple benefits: